• Skip to content

 • can’t swallow anything at all, including their own saliva

-• is having trouble breathing.
+• is having trouble breathing

-• might have been bitten by an insect
+• might have been bitten by an insect.

 If your child is having significant trouble breathing, seek medical help immediately.
 Go straight to your nearest hospital emergency department, or call an ambulance by dialling 000.
-If you think your child has swallowed a household poison, call the Poisons Information Centre on 131 126.
+If you think your child has swallowed poison, call the Poisons Information Centre on 131 126.

-But if your doctor thinks there might be a serious medical issue causing your child’s difficulty swallowing, the doctor might ask for some special tests.
+If a doctor thinks there might be a serious medical issue causing your child’s difficulty swallowing, the doctor might ask for some special tests.
 These could include an X-ray, an endoscopy, blood tests or an assessment by a speech pathologist.

 If your child has difficulty swallowing because of a sore throat or ulcers, offer your child regular, small sips of water.
 It’s best to avoid giving your child spicy or sour foods.